-With input from more than 240 members of the wider SSI ecosystem, we have developed our strategic plan for 2017-2020, to help people at a stage in their lives when they are experiencing vulnerability - whether it be through unemployment, forced displacement, homelessness or any of the other areas in which we provide services.
+No organisational vision can be actualised without a constant eye on innovation and flexibility and, most of all, without the hard work of many people.
+We continue to diversify our offering to help people at a stage in their lives when they are experiencing vulnerability - whether it be through unemployment, forced displacement, homelessness or any of the other areas in which we provide services.
 This diversity has extended to establishing social enterprises, working closely with members of the corporate sector that wish to play a role in assisting refugees into employment, and expanding our start-up incubator, Ignite Small Business Start-ups, to include entrepreneurs with disability.